-The right side of the above screenshot shows the deployment status and progress indicators provided by the Deployment Tracker.
-The list of tasks to be completed is presented.
-Icons are used to indicate if the task is in process (), completed () or had an error ().
+This screenshot shows the deployment status and progress indicators that Deployment Tracker provides.
+The tasks to be completed are listed.
+Icons are used to indicate whether the task is in process (), completed (), or had an error ().
 Buttons provide quick access to the various log files.

 Building and publishing the downloaded code by using MS Build Server

-After the code is downloaded locally, Deployment Tracker compiles and builds the solution by using MS Build Server to generate the package file and the configuration file (.cspkg and .cscfg) in the path specified.
+After the code is downloaded locally, Deployment Tracker compiles and builds the solution by using MS Build Server to generate the package file and the configuration file (.cspkg and .cscfg) in the path that you specified.
 While the building is in progress, a window appears where you can make several configuration changes, such as the number of instances for each role.